bressler1995/TOPS-Website-Front-End/readme.md

 When editing **virtual.csv**, you will find the following columns.
 Each column is thoroughly documented below.

+Please note that formatting for the examples provided are suggestions and are not strictly required.
+However, it is recommended to keep entries consistent.

 - date (Date)
   - Date(s) of the workshop.
-  - No specific formatting is required, but it is recommended to keep this consistent with other entries.
+  - For example: Mar.
+3 - 7, 2024.
 - time (Time)
   - The time(s) that the workshop will take place with the time zone.
   - For example: 4:00 - 5:00 PM EST